golden-mango/learning/notes-app-bulma/README.md

 --------------------------------------------------

 This was mostly done to explore some of the bulma components, and get better at styling components with scss.

+note - some of the bulma variables, such as $green were not being overridden when applied to global styles.
+Or I wasn't assigning the correct variable (for instance, changing the value of $green so that the is-success button gets a different color).

+note - sometimes when deleting on search an odd animation occurs in which the deleted card is quickly added to and then removed again from the card list - I don't feel like investigating this.